-With increased longevity the impact of health care costs become a bigger factor in your retirement planning.
-The rising cost of prescription drugs and Long-Term Care are two items many people don't think about before they retire.
-Yet these costs will have a dramatic impact on your savings and lifestyle once a you retire.
+With increased longevity, the impact of health care costs become a more significant factor in your retirement planning.
+The rising cost of prescription drugs and long-term care services and supports are two items many people don't think about before they retire.
+Yet these costs will have a dramatic impact on your savings and lifestyle once you do retire.

-Many professionals suggest putting money in Health Savings Accounts if their employer offers a health insurance option that includes a HSA.
+Many professionals suggest putting money in Health Savings Accounts if their employer offers a health insurance option that includes an HSA.
 This is money you can use now, on a pre-tax basis, to pay for insurance deductibles and Long-Term Care Insurance premiums.
-Once you are 65 you keep the money, growing tax deferred, which can be used for health related expenses tax-free.
+Once you are 65, you keep the money, growing tax-deferred, which can be used for health-related expenses tax-free.

 "Long-Term Care insurance can address one of the biggest worries retirees have: being able to manage a long-term illness or disability without becoming dependent on their children," said Kimberly Foss, founder of Empyrion Wealth Management.

-Read the full story on CNBC here: Here.
+Read the full story on CNBC by clicking here:.

 Prepare for Future Long-Term Care Before You Retire